Azure/Enterprise-Scale/docs/EnterpriseScale-Setup-azure.md

 Please note, it may take up to 15-30 minutes for permission to propagate at tenant root scope.
 It is highly recommended that you log out and log back in.

+### Creating a scoped role assignment

+For simplicity, the root tenant scope is used in the deployment of the Reference examples and in the RBAC Azure permissions.
+However you are able to limit the scope of the Role Assignment to a subsection of the Management Group hierarchy.
+Eg. `"/providers/Microsoft.Management/managementGroups/YourMgGroup"`.

 ## Next steps

 Please proceed with [deploying reference implementation](./EnterpriseScale-Deploy-reference-implentations.md).